 Close to Robinson’s, in the lower end of Morzine Village, Dixie Bar is another favourite with holidaymakers, seasonnaires and locals alike, and has three separate bars with Irish, Spanish and British themes.
 Large screens with Sky TV make it a great spot for catching the match and there’s also an area with pool tables.

 For a full range of bar games head to Coyote Bar, which has pool tables, air hockey, arcade games and even bowling lanes to keep you amused.
 It’s also another great venue for watching live sport.

 For those who prefer the grape to the grain, or just want somewhere a bit more chilled out to enjoy an après drink, Coup de Coeur wine bar offers the perfect antidote to the town’s many Mutzig swilling establishments.
 It’s also a great place to go if you have kids in tow as the terrace backs onto the pedestrianised central square, so you can watch them play while you enjoy a glass of wine or two in the sun.

 On colder evenings head to the bar in Hotel Le Petit Dru to unwind on its comfy sofas in front of a roaring log fire.
 They also have a terrace for the warmer months.

-Most of the bars in Morzine close around 2am, but the action continues well into the early hours at the town’s two nightclubs, L’Opera and Le Paradis.
+Most of the bars in Morzine close around 2am, but the action continues well into the early hours at the town’s only nightclub, L'OPERA.